-We want to improve the quality of life for the people in our communities and play a full role in the sustainable growth and prosperity of our county.
-In particular, we wish to utilise our position within Thames Gateway South Essex to promote the District as the 'green part' of the subregion.
+We want to improve the quality of life for the people in our communities and play a full role in the sustainable growth and

 By the 'green part' we mean woodlands; coast and areas for outdoor recreation and leisure - all the things which fit well with our overarching vision.
 To this end, there will be improvements in the provision and upgrade of green space, resulting in increased usage.
 Enhancement of heritage sites and local facilities will improve opportunities for leisure and free time activities, improving the quality of life for residents, workers and visitors to the District and providing quality places to visit.